 We now consider an example of diagnostic modeling.
-Figure 3 (upper left corner) shows a plot of time series data on U.S. interest rates (Moody's Seasoned AAA Corporate Bond Yields, January 1, 1919 to January 5, 2010, Board of Governors of the Federal Reserve System).
+Figure 6 (upper left corner) shows a plot of time series data on U.S. interest rates (Moody's Seasoned AAA Corporate Bond Yields, January 1, 1919 to January 5, 2010, Board of Governors of the Federal Reserve System).
 Directly below is the graph of the attractor reconstructed from these data using the time-delay method and principle components.
-The attractor exhibits aperiodic cycling that is more complex than the stable-focus attractor (and other possible attractors) generated by specification (1a,b) of the dynamic ISLM model.
-This indicates that the model must be respecified so that it can generate an aperiodic attractor.
-We re-specified the model by making the marginal propensity to consume in the real expenditure function seasonally forced, i.e., an explicit function of time: e(r, y, t) (upper right corner of Figure 3).
+The attractor exhibits aperiodic cycling that is more complex than the stable-focus attractor (and other possible attractors) generated by the specification of the dynamic ISLM model in equations 1(a),(b).
+This indicates that the model should be re-specified so that it can generate an aperiodic attractor.
+For purposes of this example, we re-specified the model by making the marginal propensity to consume in the real expenditure function seasonally forced, i.e., an explicit function of time: e(r,y,t) (upper right corner of Figure 6).
 Specifically, we modeled the controlling parameter as a periodic cosine function.
-Similar to the historic data, the attractor generated by the re-specified model exhibits aperiodic cycling (lower right corner of Figure 3).
+Similar to the historic data, the attractor generated by the re-specified model exhibits aperiodic cycling (lower right corner of Figure 6).